pekingPow/truco-ai/README.md

-# truco-ai
+# Truco AI Engine

-This repo is a smaller component of the bigger Truco project.
-Truco is a card game.
-This repo will become the AI which plays Truco against humans.

-Proposed v0.1 layout:
+This repository is part of a larger project to create a web-based version of the Venezuelan card game **Truco**.
+The goal of this repo is to build the **AI engine** and core game logic that powers the game.
+Eventually, this engine will support both human vs. human and human vs. AI gameplay.

+## Features

+- **Core Game Logic**: Implements the rules of Venezuelan Truco, including card ranking and trick evaluation.
+- **Scoring System**: Tracks the number of tricks won by each player (in progress).
+- **State Management**: Manages game state transitions (planned).
+- **AI Player**: A bot that plays Truco using heuristics (future development).

+## Project Stages

+1. **Stage 1: 1-on-1 Human Game (Current)**

+   - Testing the game logic in a simple terminal-based game between two human players.
+   - Focused on card ranking, trick evaluation, and scoring.

+2. **Stage 2: Human vs. AI Game**

+   - Introduce a basic AI player that uses heuristics to play against a human.

+3. **Stage 3: Full Web-Based Game**
+   - Integrate the engine with a frontend built using Phaser or similar frameworks.
+   - Add features like animations, sound effects, and a graphical interface.

+## Directory Structure

 truco/
-├── game_rules/ # universal, UI‑free logic
+├── game_rules/ # Core game logic
-│ ├── rules.ts
+│ ├── rules.ts # Trick evaluation and card ranking
-│ └── **tests**/rules.test.ts
+│ └── tests/ # Unit tests for game rules
 │
-├── state/
+├── state/ # Game state management (planned)
-│ ├── types.ts # TrucoState, Action
+│ ├── types.ts # TrucoState, Action types
-│ └── reducer.ts
+│ └── reducer.ts # Reducer for state transitions
 │
-├── ai/ # one file per bot version
+├── ai/ # AI player logic (future)
-│ └── heuristic_bot.py # or .ts if you stay JS‑only
+│ └── heuristic_bot.ts
 │
-├── frontend/
+├── frontend/ # Web-based UI (future)
 │ ├── scenes/ # Phaser scenes (Menu, Table, Results)
-│ ├── ui/ # buttons, pop‑ups, React components if any
+│ ├── ui/ # UI components
 │ └── main.ts
 │
-├── assets/
+├── assets/ # Game assets (cards, sounds)
-│ ├── cards/_.png
+│ ├── cards/ # Card images
-│ └── sfx/_.mp3
+│ └── sfx/ # Sound effects
 │
-├── backend/ (optional)
-│ └── ... # Django or FastAPI
-│
-├── tests/ # high‑level integration tests
+├── tests/ # High-level integration tests
-└── package.json / pyproject.toml
+└── package.json # Project configuration

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you'd like to help improve the project.

+## License

+This project is licensed under the MIT License.